ChineduOguejiofor/fixIt/README.md

-# maintenanceTracker
+# FixIt

-This app is used to tracker maintenance in a building or company
+This app is used to tracker repairs in a building or company